cassandre-tech/cassandre-trading-bot/docs/src/learn/import-historical-data.md

 ## When to initialize data?
 In you strategy, you should implement the `initialize()` method.
 This method is executed by Cassandre before any other data (tickers, orders, trades...) is pushed to the strategy.

-## Access your data in your strategy.
+## Access your data in your strategy
 In your strategy, you can access the data with two methods:
  * `List<TickerDTO> getImportedTickers()`.
  * `List<TickerDTO> getImportedTickers(CurrencyPairDTO currencyPairDTO)`.